microsoft/CSS-Exchange/docs/M365/MDO/MDOThreatPolicyChecker.md

 ```
 .\AllEOP-AppliedTo-User.ps1 -CsvFilePath C:\Scripts\Input\Addresses.txt -OutputFilePath C:\Scripts\Output\PoliciesApplied.txt
 ```

-# MDO-EOP-Rule-Logic-Check.ps1

-This script retrieves various types of Security/Threat policies from an Exchange Online environment and checks for logical inconsistencies in their configuration.

-## DESCRIPTION
-The script first defines a hashtable of cmdlets that are used to retrieve different types of policies from Exchange Online, including Presets, anti-phishing/spam/malware, and built-in.
-Each cmdlet is associated with a specific policy type.

-It then loops through each cmdlet, invoking it to retrieve the corresponding policies.
-For each policy, it checks the inclusion and exclusion properties for logical inconsistencies.
-These properties define which users, groups, or domains the policy applies to or excludes.

-The checks performed are as follows:
-1. If individual users are included and excluded, it prints a message indicating that the policy could only apply to users listed in the inclusions.
-2. If email domains are included and excluded, it prints a message indicating that the policy could only apply to domains listed in the inclusions.
-3. If users are included along with groups, it prints a message indicating that the policy will only apply to users who are also members of any groups specified, making the group inclusion redundant and confusing.
-4. If users are included along with domains, it prints a message indicating that the policy will only apply to users whose email domains also match any domains specified, making the domain inclusion redundant and confusing.
-5. If no logical inconsistencies found, prints that out.
-6. This script is backed by documentation about script priorities and behavior at the time of writing.

 ## NOTES
 The script checks for connection to AzureAD and Exchange Online, and, if not connected, connects you before running this script.